 (1) On Mobile/Smartphone

-With Android and iOS phones, consumers have easy access to all forms of content ranging from news, sports, entertainment, games, live events etc. Downloading app within seconds lead the consumers to resolve their day-to-day pertaining issues such as paying electricity bills, mobile recharge, DTH bills, ordering food, cab booking, grocery and electronic shopping at online marketplaces.
+With Android and iOS phones, consumers have easy access to all forms of content ranging from news, sports, entertainment, games, live events, etc. A downloading app within seconds leads the consumers to resolve their day-to-day pertaining issues such as paying electricity bills, mobile recharge, DTH bills, ordering food, cab booking, grocery, and electronic shopping at online marketplaces.

 It is undeniable that the infusion of various digital technologies has empowered the growth of various content formats such as social, video, memes, etc. As per the latest study, consumers devote an average time of 8.8 hours a day, engaging themselves with digital content.
 This gives rise further to two to more hours with the younger generations i.e. Gen Z spends 11.4 hours and Millennials spend 10.9 hours on digital media on an average.
 What else, these generations are devoting their maximum time-consuming content on mobile devices, and usually more than one, with more than 25% of Millennials using multiple devices i.e. three or more devices at once to engage themselves with digital content, that means an increase of 130% year over year(YOY).
 It means the content consumption pattern has crossed a milestone with the advancement of mobile technologies and digital platforms.